MartinBulla/avian_FID_covid/Data/READ_ME.txt

 the primary tab-delimited table containing data on the avian tolerance towards humans (measured as the flight initiation distance) and a set of predictors in urban birds

-Country - the name of the country where the escape distance was collected IDLocality - unique ID of sampled site
+IDObs - unique identification of each observation Country - the name of the country where the escape distance was collected IDLocality - unique identification of sampled site
 Lat - latitude of the is (IDLocality) in decimal degrees Lon - longitude of the is (IDLocality) in decimal degrees Covid - period  of the escape distance collection (0 = before the COVID-19 shutdowns; 1 = during the COVID-19 shutdowns)